-$2 fee that applies to each ticket purchased at the Jones Assembly Box Office.
+$3 fee applies to each ticket purchased at The Jones Assembly Box Office.

 No re-entry.
 No refunds.
 No smoking.